 You are required to attend lab online via Zoom during your scheduled lab period.
-If you are well-prepared, you should not experience difficulties completing the experiments within the allotted timeframe.
+If you are wellprepared, you should not experience difficulties completing the experiments within the allotted timeframe.
 Your attendance and participation will be recorded during lab.
-If you are more than 5 minutes late, then you forfeit your attendance and participation points for the day.
-You are still responsible for completing the lab and turning in the lab assignments even if you are not present.
-To account for technical issues, one day of attendance/participation points will be dropped for all students.
-All further absences will be marked as a 0.
+If you are more than 15 minutes late, will not be allowed to join the Zoom session and you forfeit your attendance/participation points for the day.
+Any student who has an unexcused absence will not be allowed to submit any post-lab assignments for the missed lab.